Is Driving Barefoot Illegal?

 Potentially dangerous shoes for driving include high heels and flip-flops — making it understandable that you may want to take them off before driving.
 You should consider keeping an extra pair of more practical footwear in the car just for driving, such as sneakers or other supportive shoes.

-How does driving barefoot affect your car insurance?
+Will driving barefoot increase your car insurance rates?

-If driving shoeless contributed to the circumstances of the accident, your car insurance company may deny your claim.
+Additionally, if driving barefoot contributed to the accident, your car insurance company may deny your claim.
 You could potentially even be on the hook for a personal injury lawsuit if you severely injure someone in an accident.

 Secure.
 Free.
 Easy-to-use.